chenen3/yeager/README.md

 # Yeager

-A proxy that helps speed up the internet connection.
+A proxy tool that helps speed up your internet connection in certain situations.

 Features:
-- tunneling over gRPC or HTTP2, secured by mutual TLS
+- gRPC and HTTP2 transport
-- rule-based routing
+- supports mutual TLS
-- SOCKS and HTTP proxy
+- supports HTTP proxy and SOCKS5

-Here is how the traffic flows:
+How it works:

 ```
-browser -> [HTTP proxy -> yeager client] -> firewall -> [yeager server] -> endpoints
+browser request -> [HTTP proxy -> yeager client] -> firewall -> [yeager server] -> endpoints
 ```

 ## As remote server